roycdaviesuoa/svelte-fomantic-ui/README.md

 ## Overview

-The majority of the elements, collections, views and modules are wrapped in a single layer, with a svelte-style tag used to represent the primary fomantic-ui element.
+The majority of the elements, collections, views and modules are wrapped in a single layer, with props used to represent the primary fomantic-ui element.
 For example:

 ```html
 <button class="ui primary button">